SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 ![The Brain in context](brain.png)

-This README is quite long, but hopefully useful and interesting.
-Here's a small table of contents to help you navigate.

 The BRAIN component is a basic CAP application with two of the three layers in use.
 In effect, a "service" more than an application:

 |Layer|Description|